Fill your College Details

 • Non-primitive data structures are mutable, allowing for dynamic updates.

-• They can be customized to meet specific data storage and retrieval needs.
+• They can be specialized to meet specific demands for the storage and retrieval of data.

 Disadvantages of Primitive and Non-Primitive Data Structures